 In fact, you can find Islamic architecture making its mark in key cities across the vast continent.
 Malaysia is home to what is known as Neo-Moorish architecture, also known as the Mughal style of building.
 ExpatBets provides insights for travellers looking to explore different parts of Asia, points out that Malaysia is a predominantly Muslim country.

-Malaysia Itself a melting pot of cultures.
+Malaysia itself a melting pot of cultures.
 The Sultan Abdul Samad Building sits at the centre of Kuala Lumpur.
+This stunning example of architecture covers a large expanse of land.
 Mosques all over the country feature the signature domes, minarets, and ornamented arches very similar to those found in Spain.

 Remnants in Spain